NetBrainAPI/NetBrain-REST-API-R12.1/REST APIs Documentation/TAF Lite (Triggered Automation Framework Lite)/5 - Download.md

 # Download API Design

 ## ***GET*** V3/download?dl_ticket=xx
-Call this API to download
+Call this API to retrieve the hyperlink to download big data result of NI.
+API API/V3/TAF/Lite/result/datas returns the ticketId, which is then used in this API API/V3/download?dl_ticket=xx

 ## Detail Information